Polk County GA DUI Attorney - Polk County GA DUI Lawyer

 The Law Office of Richard Lawson is a law firm specializing in DUI Defense.
-Mr. Lawson is a former Georgia prosecutor with over twenty years' experience defending individuals arrested and charged with DUI.
+Mr. Lawson is a former Georgia prosecutor with over twenty five years' experience defending individuals arrested and charged with DUI.
 He is Georgia's top-rated DUI attorney.
 Check out his Avvo reviews and see why.

 DUI Fact Summary

 DUI laws are getting tougher and tougher each year, and so are their punishments.
 When you are arrested for DUI in Georgia, that arrest sets off both a criminal case AND a civil case with the Georgia Department of Driver Services (DDS).
 Even if it is your first offense, a DUI conviction can result in fines, time in jail, suspension of your driver's license, and more.
 Anyone who has been arrested for DUI should contact a skilled and experienced DUI specialist right away.

 Both cases against you are serious and require skilled legal assistance, your Department of Driver Services Administrative License Suspension (ALS) is extremely time sensitive.

 If you are arrested for DUI in Georgia, you only have thirty days from the date of your arrest to request an ALS Hearing or to choose to install an ignition interlock device on your vehicle.
 If the hearing or device is not requested within the thirty-day timeframe, your license will be suspended for a minimum of 30 days.
 However, if your DUI Lawyer in Polk County Georgia files for your ALS Hearing or installs the device within thirty days, you can keep your driving privilege until your license suspension hearing is held.
 With an experienced DUI Attorney in Polk County GA fighting for you, you could win your ALS case and avoid a license suspension.